-CA ANZ and CPA Australia participated in consultation at every stage of the implementation of the YFYS reforms.
-Whilst we generally supported the measures contained in the reforms - with the exception of the BFID - it was our opinion that the reforms required significant adjustment to be suitable for the purposes for which they were designed.
-We made similar points before a Senate Economics Legislation Committee inquiry into the amending legislation (the Treasury Laws Amendment (Your Future, Your Super) Bill 2021, or the 'YFYS Bill') and to the Treasury consultation on the YFYS regulations1.
+CA ANZ and CPA Australia have participated in consultation at every stage of the implementation of the YFYS reforms.
+Whilst we generally supported the measures contained in the reforms - with the exception of the best financial interests' duty (BFID) - it was our opinion that the reforms required significant adjustment to be suitable for the purposes for which they were designed.